digicatapult/sqnc-node/Upgrade.md

 # Upgrade Substrate

-This [diener tool](https://crates.io/crates/diener) can be used to update the file versions fairly painlesslly by upgrading each `cargo.toml` given a specific branch/path.
+This [diener tool](https://crates.io/crates/diener) can be used to update the `toml` versions fairly painlesslly by upgrading each `cargo.toml` given a specific branch/path.

 # Build the Node